pshields/impromptica/README.rst

     rm -r sonic-annotator-0.7-linux-amd64*

 The Queen Mary set of Vamp plugins are required.
 See `this page <http://www.vamp-plugins.org/download.html>`_ for installation instructions.

+Using a 64-bit operating system is strongly recommended at the present time, because several people have had issues with getting Sonic Annotator working on 32-bit OSs.

 Feature detection
 =================